 - It can, however, occur in any condition with chronic hypocalcaemia such as deficiency in vitamin D or malabsorption.

 For specific details on vitamin D deficiency, CKD and its management and gastrointestinal malabsorption, see separate Vitamin D Deficiency including Osteomalacia and Rickets, Chronic Kidney Disease and Gastrointestinal Malabsorption articles.

-- Almost all patients with chronic renal failure have secondary hyperparathyroidism to some degree, so the clinical presentation is often that of renal failure.
+- Almost all patients with CKD have SHPT to some degree, so the clinical presentation is often that of kidney disease.

-- Secondary hyperparathyroidism causes skeletal and cardiovascular complications in CKD patients.
+- SHPT causes skeletal and cardiovascular complications in CKD patients.

-- If secondary hyperparathyroidism is due to vitamin D deficiency, the symptoms are mainly due to the vitamin deficiency (eg, osteomalacia with increased fracture risk, myopathy, etc).
+- If SHPT is due to vitamin D deficiency, the symptoms are mainly due to the vitamin deficiency (eg, osteomalacia with increased fracture risk, myopathy, etc).